8/7/2024

 Michael Baker

 Okay, great.
 Thanks.
 Two questions real quick.
-Can you talk about the distribution partners inventory?
+Can you talk about your distribution partner's inventory?
 Where does it stand?
 How heavy is it today versus where it was three months ago?
 And then a second question.
-I'm just curious on, you know, the impact of the election, looking back in your data historically, have you seen election years have an impact on sales before or is this election maybe more contentious and therefore unique?
+I'm just curious on the impact of the election.
+Looking back on your data historically, have you seen electioneers have an impact on sales before, or is this election maybe more contentious and therefore unique?
 Because I don't really see it in macro data and companies are citing it, but I'm just wondering if you see that internally and then does that come back therefore after elections?
 Thank you.

 speaker

-Yeah, great question, Michael.
+Yeah.
+Great question, Michael.
 I would say on the inventory levels, I mean, they've tended to hang in to where they were at the end of Q4, quite frankly.
-It's almost like a replenishment of what the -the-door was.
-And so, you know, I think part of our guide here, obviously, is just based on what we're seeing and what we're seeing in -the-door.
-Distribution partners are really de-stocking quite a bit here in the back half as they prepare themselves for, you know, really trying to get a read on what the consumer's going to do.
-So, you know, I think we've quoted in the past, you know, 10 to 15 million above where they were at the prior year same time, and that's kind of where we were sitting at the end of June.
+It's almost like a replenishment of what the out-the-door was.
+I think part of our guide here, obviously, is just based on what we're seeing and what we're seeing in out-the-door, distribution partners really de-stocking quite a bit here in the back half as they prepare themselves for really trying to get a read on what the consumer's going to do.
+I think we've quoted in the past 10 to 15 million above where they were at the prior year, same time, and that's kind of where we were sitting at the end of June.
 In terms of the election, the impact on the consumer, I mean, it's a really tough thing to kind of tease out in the data.
-I think the main thing that we're seeing just is all those other things impacting the consumer, an uncertain election with a lot of uncertainty in general just impacting consumer confidence.
-And when consumers need to make large spend, you know, decisions, you know, they'll often kind of wait on some of the things that would be impacting their lives to make those decisions.
+I think the main thing that we're seeing just is all those other things impacting the consumer.
+An uncertain election with a lot of uncertainty in general just impacting consumer confidence.
+And when consumers need to make large spend decisions, they'll often kind of wait on some of the things that would be impacting their lives to make those decisions.

 speaker